State and Local Policy Database

 Transportation Summary List All

-The state integrates transportation and land-use planning, but has not otherwise pursued policies that encourage efficient transportation systems.
+The state integrates transportation and land-use planning, and has dedicated transit funding but has not otherwise pursued policies that encourage efficient transportation systems.

 Tailpipe Emission Standards List All